vuetifyjs/vuetify/packages/docs/src/pages/en/components/forms.md

 #### Exposed properties

 The `v-form` component has a number of exposed properties that can be accessed by setting a **ref** on the component.
 A ref allows us to access internal methods on a component.
-You can find all of them on the API page, but some of the more commonly useful ones are `validate()`, `reset()`, and `resetValidation()`.
+You can find all of them on the API page, but some of the more commonly used ones are `validate()`, `reset()`, and `resetValidation()`.

-The difference between `reset()` and `resetValidation()` is that the form resets both input values and validation state, while the latter only resets validation state.
+The difference between `reset()` and `resetValidation()` is that the former resets both input values and validation state, while the latter only resets validation state.

 <example file="v-form/misc-exposed" />